Yoon says S.Korea will never overlook N.Korea's 'despicable' provocations - www.lokmattimes.com

 "Peace is maintained through strength, not through submission," he said.

-Since last week, Pyongyang has sent nearly 1,000 balloons carrying trash to the South in what it called a "tit-for-tat" action against anti-Pyongyang leaflet campaigns by activists in Seoul.
+Since last week, Pyongyang has sent nearly 1,000 balloons carrying trash to South Korea in what it called a "tit-for-tat" action against anti-Pyongyang leaflet campaigns by activists in Seoul.

 It also attempted to jam GPS signals near the western sea border.